duneroadrunner/scpptool/README.md

 ### Questions and comments
-If you have questions or comments you can create a post in the [discussion section](https://github.com/duneroadrunner/scpptool/discussions).
+If you have questions or comments you can create a post in the [discussion section](https://github.com/duneroadrunner/scpptool/discussions). email: scpptool1@f-m.fm